erg55/Simon-lab-workshop/homework/README.md

 ##### 5. How many words in the origin of species?

-Let's use the **diff** command to compare the two word lists.
-We first should only work with the word column so cut that for each file before proceeding. **diff inverse** will output only the matching columns.
+Let's use the **diff** and **comm** commands to compare the two word lists.
+We first should only work with the word column so cut that for each file before proceeding.

 #### 6. What's the 50th word alphabetically that is in both the Origin of Species and the lyrics?

+# BONUS
+#### 7. What's the 10th common word in the lyrics that also appears in the Origin of Species?
+Vice versa?